sagunms/NeuroCrypto/README.md

 NeuroCrypto:
 ============

-### C++ Implementation of Neural Cryptography for Public Key Exchange and Secure Message Encryption with Rijndael Cipher
+### Implementation of Neural Cryptography for Public Key Exchange & Secure Message Encryption with Rijndael Cipher

 This work is the software implementation of the concept of neural cryptography, which is a communication of two tree parity machines for agreement on a common key over a public channel.
 This key is utilized to encrypt a sensitive message to be transmitted over an insecure channel using Rijndael cipher.
 This is a new potential source for public key cryptography schemes which are not based on number theoretic functions, and have small time and memory complexities.